ARM-software/psa-arch-tests/api-tests/README.md

 The following steps describe the execution flow prior to the start of test execution: <br />

 1. The target platform must load above binaries into appropriate memory. <br />
-2. The System Under Test (SUT) would boot to an environment which intializes SPM and PSA FF partitions are ready to accept requests. <br />
+2. The System Under Test (SUT) would boot to an environment which intializes SPM and test suite partitions are ready to accept requests. <br />
 3. On the non-secure side, the SUT - boot software would give control to the test suite entry point- *void val_entry(void);* as an application entry point. <br />
 4. The tests are executed sequentially in a loop in the test_dispatcher function. <br />

 ## License

-Arm PSA FF Architecture test suite is distributed under Apache v2.0 License.
+Arm PSA APIs Architecture test suite is distributed under Apache v2.0 License.

 ## Feedback, contributions, and support